Dabong

-Dabong (Jawi: دابوڠ), also known as Kuala Krai Selatan, is a small town in Kuala Krai District, Kelantan, Malaysia.
+Dabong, also known as Kuala Krai Selatan, is a small town in Kuala Krai District, Kelantan, Malaysia.
 It has a railway station.
 The famous Gua Ikan (Fish Cave) is situated nearby on the Galas River.
+The town is located approximately 155km from the state capital, Kota Bharu.

 Dabong is one out of four state seats in the Kuala Krai constituency.